la2050/archive/_projects/2015/conquering-the-college-essay.md

    In other words, my patent-pending platform covers the creation of the FULL application, not just one essay.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': (see later question on budget)
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Should $100k not be sufficient, here is my plan: As any entrepreneur will tell you, sometimes you take a loss in the short-term in order to build a business for the long term.
-Should additional capital be required, I would first pursue funds from philanthropic organizations.
-I would also pursue Venture Capital to help build out the rest of the product.
-If I can get this product in the hands of LAUSD, and working for LAUSD kids (for free), then that will be a seal of approval that would allow me to *sell* the product to other school districts around the nation -- a business plan that would hopefully be appealing to an early-stage investor.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Software coders: $40k

-   UX consultant: $10k

-   Content advisor: $5k

-   Compensating LAUSD counselors and English teachers for their time: $10 k

-   Conducting focus-groups & research interviews with LAUSD students: $5k (combination of direct compensation, plus, e.g. buying pizza for focus groups)

-   Hiring 2 LAUSD students as summer interns
 How do you plan to scale the success of your proposal?: >- To scale the success, there would be a constant iteration of feedback from students using the product -- we can learn what works & what doesn't.
 The